coExp/cronBasher/README.md

 Right
 -----
-Do not forget to add the `executable` right on your script.
+Do not forget to add the `executable` right to your scripts.